What 1st & 10 Means In Football

 Once the team punts the football, the other team’s offense will come on the field, and your defense will come on the field.
 The down will reset to 1st and 10, and both teams will play from there.

-To understand the game of football, you must first understand what 1st and 10 mean.
+To understand the game of football, you must first understand what 1st and 10 means.
 1st and 10 is the down and distance it will take to get another first down.

 Teams get 4 chances, also known as downs, to get 10 yards.
-Once 10 yards is reached, the down and distance will reset to 1st and 10.
-This continues until the team either turns the ball over to the other team or scores points.
+Once 10 yards are reached, the down and distance will reset to 1st and 10.
+This continues until the team turns the ball over to the other team or scores points.

 The down and distance markers are the foundation of football rules, as moving the football up and down the field is all based on the strategy of down and distance.